markostanimirovic/juliette/README.md

 ### Selectors

 Juliette provides `composeSelectors` function for selector composition.
 It accepts an array of selector functions as the first argument and composer function as the second argument.
+Selectors created with `composeSelectors` function are memoized.

 ```typescript
 const selectTodosState = (state: AppState) => state[fromTodos.featureKey];